Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Introduction

-Several RL approaches that account for the threshold properties \cite{roy2021online, park2023adaptive,nakhleh2022deeptop,hao2022laxity} are particularly relevant.
-In \cite{roy2021online}, the authors propose a learning algorithm that exploits the ordered multi-threshold structure of the optimal policy.
-A similar approach is used for learning $(s,S)$ policy for inventory control problem in \cite{park2023adaptive}.
-The authors of \cite{nakhleh2022deeptop} employ a DDPG-based approach to learn a binary action threshold policy.
-In \cite{hao2022laxity}, a soft actor critic (SAC)-based threshold learning algorithm for the EV charging station problem is proposed.
+A closely related line of works \cite{roy2021online, park2023adaptive, nakhleh2022deeptop, hao2022laxity} develops RL algorithms that directly learn the optimal thresholds, leveraging the threshold structure of the underlying policy.
+In \cite{roy2021online}, a stochastic approximation (SA) algorithm is proposed to learn multiple ordered thresholds.
+The work in \cite{park2023adaptive} also applies an SA-based approach to learn the optimal threshold policy for an inventory control problem.
+The authors of \cite{nakhleh2022deeptop} employ a Deep Deterministic Policy Gradient (DDPG)-based approach to learn a binary-action threshold policy.
+In \cite{hao2022laxity}, a Soft Actor-Critic (SAC)-based threshold learning algorithm for the EV charging station problem is proposed.
+However, these learning algorithms only consider scheduling of a single type of job.
+In contrast, the joint scheduling of deferrable and nondeferrable jobs considered here induces a richer optimal policy structure, which calls for a new threshold-learning formulation.

-Finally, there are many heuristic scheduling solutions outside the MDP formulation, most popular being the receding-horizon model predictive control (MPC) heuristics \cite{tang2016model, mignoni2023distributed, ito2017model, guo2015two, chen2013mpc, yu2013modeling, nguyen2013joint}.
-Despite lacking firm theoretical justifications, these techniques perform well in practice.
-Such techniques are often used as benchmark comparisons in performance evaluation.
-The main challenges that MPC faces are the need for an accurate model and forecasting into the future.
-The computation cost at each decision epoch can also be prohibitive.
-In \cite{tang2016model}, the authors address computational issues of deferrable load scheduling problems aiming for flattening aggregate load and quantify the optimal gap of their approach.
-To overcome computation complexity and privacy concerns, a distributed MPC is proposed in \cite{mignoni2023distributed}.
-In \cite{ito2017model}, the authors present a prediction model for the house energy consumption and electric vehicle usage using Semi-Markov model and used MPC to control charging and discharging of the EV to minimize household energy bill.

-Resource colocation problems are not limited to EV charging \cite{zhou2017optimal, jia2021structural}.
-The colocation problem is casted as the data center operation problem in \cite{yang2020power, li2016toward}.
-In \cite{yang2020power}, the authors study the scheduling of deferrable and non-deferrable loads, together with local renewable generation, to minimize power fluctuations in data center operations.
-The day ahead cost-minimization operation including energy storage and local generation is studied in \cite{li2016toward}.
-Another application of the colocation problem is hydrogen production planning \cite{chen2022intelligent, li2025renewable, he2025optimal}.
-In \cite{chen2022intelligent}, the authors use RL to schedule interruptible and non-interruptible loads, along with hydrogen production that can later serve as a local energy supply.
-Authors in \cite{li2025renewable} establish threshold based hydrogen production decision for the colocated hydrogen plant.
+An alternative to the RL approach is the use of evolutionary strategies to obtain low-complexity MDP solutions \cite{salimans2017evolution}.
+Domain structure can be incorporated into the otherwise black-box evolutionary strategy framework to improve scalability and parallelization.
+See \eg \cite{bi2023self}.
+As black-box approaches, however, such algorithms do not account for the inherent policy structure, such as the procrastination structure obtained in this work.